grssmnn2/liri-node-app/README.md

 enter "movie-this" and movie title to access movie information

-enter "do-what-it-says" and use text from local file to call a LIRI command
+enter "do-what-it-says" to call a LIRI command